ivichadriana/gantt_chart_generator/README.md

 # Generate a Gantt chart easily!

 Visualise your timelines in publication‑ready Gantt chart!
-I used this for my Ph.D. and everyone is welcome to use for any project (why use an existing package when you cna spent time creating your own)
+I used this for my Ph.D. and everyone is welcome to use for any project.

 ---